MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 23
-When you change things you'll find out how much people were invested in the status quo.
+When you change things you'll find out how much investment there was in the _status quo_.
 Putting in work in advance will help you (and others) be less surprised.

 ---
 ### 24